 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-August was another busy month of chasing, with a couple of good days among another mostly unproductive stretch.
+August was another busy month of observing, with a couple of good days among another mostly unproductive stretch.

 July 30: Dissipating early morning storms in St. Louis